 Right away, your portfolio needs to show that you are a clear and effective communicator.
 Hopefully, it goes without saying that there shouldn’t be any grammar or spelling mistakes.

-Tip: You can have a friend proofread and pay them a dollar for every mistake they find.
+Tip 1: Have a friend proofread and pay them a dollar for every mistake they find.
 This will motivate you to improve your grammar.

 Tip 2: Get a Grammar checking software such as Grammarly.